diethardsteiner/diethardsteiner.github.io/_posts/2015-06-06-PDI-Hadoop-Dev-Env.md

 stop-dfs.sh
 ```

 Now that we know that everything is working, let's fine-tune our setup.
 Ideally we should keep the config files (all `*site.xml` files) separate from the install directory (so that it is e.g. easier to upgrade).
-I copied these files to a dedicated Dropbox folder and use the `HADOOP_CONFIG_DIR` env variable to point to it.
+I copied these files to a dedicated Dropbox folder and use the `HADOOP_CONFIG_DIR` environment variable to point to it.
 Another benefit is that now I can use the same config files for my dev environment on another machine.

 > **Note**: It seems like you have to copy all files in this conf directory, as I saw error messages that e.g. the slaves file could not be found.